lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

 #### A Priority
 - Accuracy / Reliability - correctness and minimum latency (SLOs)
-- Security - to/from cloud
+- Security - to/from cloud - medical data to/from internet requires secure transfer patterns (VPN tunnel, authentication, data encryption...)
-- Availability - redunandcy
+- Availability - redunandcy - needs redundancy to be highly available, with automatic failover

 #### B Priority
 - Performance - WARM data, 24 hour latency
-- Scalability
+- Scalability - predicatble workload
-- Elasticity
+- Elasticity - predictable workload
-- Deployability
+- Deployability - components will be deployed as be a one-time event, with minimal updates.

 ----